seiyaku

 The Christian fish symbol (or 'Jesus Fish') is conventionally shown swimming from right to left. and there are a few popular reasons for this:

-1. As mentioned on the Fish page, the Greek character for alpha (α) is similar to the fish symbol, as is the Omega (Ω) if rotated 90°.
+1. As mentioned on the Fish page, the Greek character for alpha (α) has the shape of a fish.

 This may have had some influence on the decision for Christians to adopt the symbol, since Jesus calls himself "the Alpha and the Omega" – the beginning and the end.
 (See also Alpha and Omega Cross.)